 c) if the UE is registered to a PLMN over only one access, either 3GPP access or non-3GPP access, and the UE requests to establish a PDU session over this access, the UE may include the MA PDU session information IE in the UL NAS TRANSPORT message and shall set the IE to "MA PDU session network upgrade is allowed" as defined in clause 9.11.3.31A of 3GPP TS 24.501 [6].
 When the UE receives the PDU SESSION ESTABLISHMENT ACCEPT message including the ATSSS container IE as specified in clause 6.4.1.3 of 3GPP TS 24.501 [6] over the access, the UE shall consider that the requested PDU session is established as an MA PDU session and the user plane resources are established on this access.
 When the UE at a later point in time registers over the other access, either in the same PLMN or in a different PLMN, the UE shall initiate the UE-requested PDU session establishment procedure with the same PDU session ID as specified in clause 6.4.1.2 of 3GPP TS 24.501 [6] over the other access in order to establish user plane resources on the other access for the MA PDU session.
 If the UE receives the PDU SESSION ESTABLISHMENT ACCEPT message including the ATSSS container IE as specified in clause 6.4.1.3 of 3GPP TS 24.501 [6] over the other access, the UE shall consider that the user plane resources of the MA PDU session have been established on both 3GPP access and non-3GPP access.

-5.3 Multi-access PDU connectivity over E-UTRAN and non-3GPP access network
+5.3 Multi-access PDU connectivity over E-UTRAN connected to EPC and non-3GPP access network connected to 5GCN

 5.3.0 General

-If the UE supports MA PDU session and procedures for PDN connection establishment as specified in 3GPP TS 24.301 [10], then the UE shall also support handling as described in clauses 5.3.1 and 5.3.2.
+If the UE supports MA PDU session and procedures for PDN connection establishment over 3GPP access as specified in 3GPP TS 24.301 [10], then the UE shall also support handling as described from clause 5.3.1 to clause 5.3.7.

-NOTE: The PDN connection established as a user plane resource of an MA PDU session is not applicable for CIoT EPS optimizations in this release of specification.
+NOTE: The PDN connection established over 3GPP access as a user plane resource of an MA PDU session is not applicable for CIoT EPS optimizations in this release of specification.

-5.3.1 UE establishing a PDN connection as a user-plane resource of an MA PDU session to be established
+5.3.1 UE establishing a PDN connection over E-UTRAN connected to EPC as a user-plane resource of an MA PDU session to be established

-In order to establish a PDN connection as a user-plane resource of an MA PDU session to be established, the UE shall initiate the UE requested PDN connectivity procedure according to 3GPP TS 24.301 [10].
+In order to establish a PDN connection over E-UTRAN connected to EPC as a user-plane resource of an MA PDU session to be established, the UE shall initiate the UE requested PDN connectivity procedure according to 3GPP TS 24.301 [10].

 In the PDN CONNECTIVITY REQUEST message or, when applicable, in the ESM INFORMATION RESPONSE message, of the UE requested PDN connectivity procedure: